Craft your calling of walking alongside and serving survivors of trauma.

 Course Overview

-• The Certificate in Neuroscience can be completed in 12 Credit Hours in one year over three terms.
+• The certificate can be completed in 12 credit hours over three terms.

 • Cognitive Neuroscience (Learning and Behavior)